 Connor Willumsen.
 For me right now Connor’s work is the hot stuff of illustration.
 His stories are mad and drawing even better and his website is always looking good.

-Any passion projects you would like to share?
 My current passion project is probably my most recent venture of setting up a Rural Design Studio called The Free Company with two friends outside Edinburgh.
 We took over a destroyed farmstead in January of this year and have over the past month re-built it all ourselves and re-designed the spaces to create an outdoor kitchen, events space, residents cottage and artist residence studio space.
 The mix between me and my two business partners, one who’s a builder/ designer and the other who is a ceramists/ chef, is really fun and interesting to work with.
 We all are linked by strong threads of design but also have tangental avenues of interest that we can bring our design ideas to to create an interesting mashup.

-How did you develop your style as an illustrator and what tips would you have for others?
 This question is always a tough one.
 I’m not actually sure as people ask this a lot.
 I think my answer would be that I just drew loads and looked at things that I liked.
 I thinks it’s very important to not get stuck thinking your style is set or that you only want to do one thing.
 Open yourself up to applying yourself to new avenues in which to express your style.
 If you are very good at pen and ink drawing go try screen printing, if you work purely digitally try a week of just using pencils.
 Even if what you make doesn’t reach an immediate standard that you came to associate with your style you might learn something new about how you create work and this usually enhances your style in some small way or another.
-I think my biggest tip would be keep exploring your style and don’t get locked in to only drawing the same way or same thing over and over again, people always want to see more from your work so you have to constantly make sure you’re keeping fresh ideas coming.
+I think my biggest tip would be keep exploring your style and don’t get locked in to only drawing the same way or same thing over and over again, people always want to see more from your work so you have to constantly make sure you're keeping fresh ideas coming.
 Have fun and just enjoy experimenting.
 No one needs to see all the crap work you produce to get that one perfect image.

 For me I think people are looking for more tangibility in design and illustration.
 After the boom of computer made images of the past decade and a half I think people are looking for something a little bit more tactile.
 Prints and one off illustrations are coming way back into fashion and with the growth of Risograph machines zine culture and self publishing is becoming even more prevalent.
 There is also an ability now with the internet with design for people to be able to see everything you make yourself so you don’t need to necessarily wait for a chance to find a publisher or distributor before they can start making money off their work.
 Everyone in some way these days seems to be doing their work in their own way.
 As for adapting I think i just need to get better myself at getting my work in the hands of people who want it.
 I just need to get better at the admin side of the whole thing.